checklist/checklist-support/docs/form-to-task.md

 If enabled in the form configuration, responders can make subsequent modifications to their submissions, immediately reflected in the checklist task:

 ![Forms Configuration Dialog](/assets/images/form-to-task/forms-configuration-dialog.png)

+## Team Work

+When collaborating in a team, it is convenient to assign each response to a specific team member for processing.

+The checklist owner can further enhance team coordination by setting the [Permissions level of the checklist to "Assign" ↗](/checklists/checklist-members/#assign){:target="\_blank}.
+With this setting, team members who are not owners will only have visibility and updating capabilities for tasks assigned to them.
+This ensures a streamlined and organized workflow within the team.